rnd195/LaTeHubTheme-Typora/readme.md

 ### Additional information

-The author of the used CMU Serif font is made by [Andrey V. Panov](http://canopus.iacp.dvo.ru/%7Epanov/cm-unicode/).
+The author of the used CMU Serif font is [Andrey V. Panov](http://canopus.iacp.dvo.ru/%7Epanov/cm-unicode/).